Overview 2023

 Credit Points: 12.5

-This unit introduces students to the clinical redesign methodology and its process.
-Students will learn about effective redesign methods, theories and frameworks in a global context to prepare them to initiate clinical redesign in practice.
+This unit introduces students to the healthcare redesign methodology and its process.
+Students will learn about effective redesign methods, theories, and frameworks in a global context to prepare them to initiate healthcare redesign in practice.
 Students will learn about evaluating…

 Credit Points: 12.5